Introduction to Biblical Christianity (Christianity 101)

 “You shall have no other gods before me.”
 (Exodus 20:3)

 Lordship has often been seen as the calling of a Christian “elite.”
 A careful examination of Scripture teaches, however, that all Christians are called to surrender every aspect of their lives, unconditionally, to Christ.
 In light of God’s work on the cross for us, we are called to forsake (disown) our will, dreams, ambitions, hope for fulfillment in the world, finances, and in fact all allegiances to the world.
-All decisions are subject to our Lord’s beautiful leadership including decisions regarding: career, location, re-locating, possessions, behavior, marriage, education, time allotment, entertainment, vacations, etc. We must realize that we are called to be servants of God.
-Even “good work” that is not directed from the master is not useful to Him.
+All decisions are subject to our Lord’s beautiful leadership including decisions regarding: career, location, possessions, behavior, marriage, education, time allotment, entertainment, vacations, etc. We must realize that we are called to be servants of God.
 God does not use self conceived plans, however good they may appear.
 Throughout Scripture God uses people who will do what He says.

 A life that is consecrated (set apart) to the Lord produces spiritual power, signs and wonders, joy, victory over sin, the flesh (sinful nature) and the devil.
 A divided heart produces powerlessness, depression and discouragement in virtually every sector of the Christian life.
 Christ is our supreme example of a relationship of servant-hood.
 Christ lived in complete obedience to the will of God the Father.